DomBurke23/JavaPractice/README.md

 Reservation.java
 This file is invoking constructors with parameters and using if checks to return a print statement depending on the argument passed.

+ToDos.java
+This file demonstrates different String manipulation functions.
+A String, which is widely used in Java, is an object that represents a sequence of characters.
+It is a great way to store information.
+Functions used:
+- length()
+- concat()
+- equals()
+- indexOf()
+- charAt()
+- substring()
+- toUpperCase() / toLowerCase()